echen4556/25su2-Project-Omni/README.md

 **Omni.gg** is a web application designed to provide analytics, statistics, and strategy tools for fps gamers.
 The platform allows users to:
 - View player stats dashboards
 - Compare player performance
-- Access premium features like Weapon Analytics and Map Insights
+- Access premium features like detailed weapon analytics and map insights

 The application is built using **Python, Streamlit, MySQL**, and **Docker** for containerized deployment.